 - Human development

 Learn more about pre-athletic training in the UWEC course catalog.

-A few majors that would best support a career in athletic training include:
+Programs that would best support a career in athletic training include: